czottmann/obsidian-actions-uri/docs/README.md

 - [`/`](route--root.md): The root note.
 Not much is happening here.

-## Anatomy of an Actions URI route
+## Anatomy of an Actions URI… URL
 An Action URI-provided URL doesn't look much different from a standard Obsidian URI.
 It adds a new namespace that tells Obsidian which plugin is taking care of the incoming call:

 > obsidian://`actions-uri`/daily-note/get-current?parameter=value

-… and routes in that namespace:
+… and specifies routes in that namespace:

 > obsidian://actions-uri/`daily-note/get-current`?parameter=value

-(In this context, the part `daily-note/get-current` is also called an "action".)
 Both data and configuration is passed as URL search parameters:

 > obsidian://actions-uri/daily-note/get-current?`parameter=value`